-YieldStreet is an alternative investment platform that is designed to give accredited investors somewhere to put their money other than the stock market.
+YieldStreet is an alternative investment platform designed to give accredited investors somewhere to put their money other than the stock market.
 The company was founded in 2015 by CEO Milind Mehere.

 Traditionally, investing has been reserved for wealthy individuals.
 But with YieldStreet, you can get started with as little as $5,000.
 This YieldStreet review will explain a bit more about how YieldStreet works so you can decide whether it’s a good option for you.